ActianCorp/VectorH-Tutorials/README.md

 #VectorH Tutorials
-This repository features a collection of VectorH Tutorials showcasing useful how-tos with respect to VectorH.
+This repository features a collection of VectorH Tutorials showcasing useful how to's with respect to VectorH.
 This is a growing list and you are encourage to look at the table of contents to help to find the right content.

 ![Actian Analytics Platform](http://wwwcdn2.actian.com/wp-content/uploads/2015/03/vortex-img.jpg)